-The Client Relations Department includes both Student Affairs and Career Development (Placement).
+The Client Relations Department includes Student Affairs, Career Development (Placement) and Registrar.
 Client Relations develops and maintains a positive relationship between Angeles Institute and an applicant, current student, or graduate by listening and understanding the students' needs.
 Client Relations also interacts with clinical sites, community sites, volunteering facilities and other charitable organizations.
 Client relations also manages programs or services to further provide educational or learning opportunities to our student population.
 Client Relations maintains high standards of ethics and confidentiality.